-Reliable and sustainable connections over the Baltic Sea with eight modern ferries
+Reliable and sustainable connections over the Baltic Sea with nine modern ferries

 The bridge over the Baltic Sea

 Reliability, environmental awareness, quality and precision - these are the principles on which the private shipping group TT-Line offers a fast, green, reasonably priced link across the Baltic Sea between Germany, Poland, Lithuania and Sweden with eight modern RoPax ferries for more than 60 years.

 With up to 18 departures per day, TT-Line links the largest German Baltic ports, Travemünde and Rostock, and the Polish Świnoujście and Lithuanian Klaipėda with the southern Swedish transport hub of Trelleborg, the most important ferry port in Sweden.

 Market leader of the direct traffic to Sweden

 TT-Line carries nearly 900.000 guests a year, 200.000 cars and more than 450.000 freight units and is thus the market leader in direct transport between Germany, Poland and Sweden.
 The modern TT-Line ships are staffed by an experienced crew and offer maximum comfort and reliability.
 All ports where TT-Line operates have excellent direct motorway connections to the national motorway networks.